AilerssiLP/AilerssiLP/README.md

 - 👋 Hi, I’m @AilerssiLP
 - 👀 I’m interested in working out and making websites
-- 🌱 I’m currently learning how to make a pretty website
+- 🌱 I’m currently learning how to make a pretty website fullstack
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 You can contact me on my email ailerssiklp@gmail.com

 <!---
 AilerssiLP/AilerssiLP is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.